 You can touch kangaroos and wallabies without paying anything more than your general park admission.
 The only restriction is that they have to come to you.
 And you have to stay on the walking paths.
 But it does happen!
 NOTE: This may change due to COVID health restrictions.

 It may be worth your while to travel the extra distance for the chance to experience what touching a fuzzy wallaby feels like.
 NEWS FLASH!
 They’re as soft and woolly as they look!

 San Diego Zoo used to have a Children’s Zoo where your kiddos could pet the kid goats.
 But that’s gone now.

-Make sure that you’ve secured all food, cameras and other items that you don’t want eaten.
+Make sure that you’ve secured all food, cameras, and other items that you don’t want to be eaten.
 Curious goats will get into everything!

 Lorikeet Landing – Where the Birds Touch YOU

 Entering Lorikeet Landing at San Diego Zoo Safari Park with a bit of purchased melon first thing after opening is like being at the front door at Walmart for their Black Friday sale.
 You’re going to be mobbed.